Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 - demographic (ethnicity, age, gender)
 - the built environment (building materials, ages, density)

 Places are multi-faceted, shaped by shifting flows and connections which change over time.
-This can be seen with Canary Wharf, which is now a hub for businesses, bing banks, trade and commerce.
+This can be seen with Canary Wharf, which is now a hub for businesses, big banks, trade and commerce.
 It was part of the London Docklands, which became gentrified after the decline of the shipment industry.
 Flats were demolished and rebranded from old, contaminated stockhouses to new entrepreneurial small businesses and now high-rise, technologically advanced buildings coupled with bars, cafés and waterside views, giving it a sense of identity.
 To the people who work there or go there regularly, this is a place, not just a space.
+You may have done this for GCSE Geography, and this is actually an example of successful *placemaking*.

 ### Case study: Place Profile - Mancroft Ward, Norwich
 A ward is an administrative region of a city or borough, electing its own councillor.

+> MESSAGE FOR NOTRE DAMERS: Dear year 12s, Mrs Fullam would not like you to copy straight from this section.
+Instead, you should consult and analyse a diverse range of sources to learn how to compile information.
+SHE REALLY KNOWS!
+And, if you need any pointers, there are a few sources linked for a little bit of assistance, if you need it :)

 #### Physical Geography
 Norwich is located on the River Wensum, flowing through the city.
 It is surrounded by many rivers and tributaries like the Yare and Waverley.
 These rivers have played an important role in the development of the region and city, both for industry and for transport.
 The geology is mostly composed of sandstone and chalk, used historically in the buildings, being durable.
 This style has been seen in the castle, while flints are used in many of the churches.